albertodepaola/logAnalysis/README.md

 The number of articles, authors and the threshold percentage are configurable in constants in the main script.

-# Views to add to the database
+# Installation

 This simple views were created in order to accelerate and simplify the main queries.
+In order to run the script, this sql snippets should be executed in the news database.

 ```SQL
 create materialized view log_view_mat as